ComScore

 • Run time: 128 minutes

 After being separated at birth and raised by just one of their parents, siblings Annie and Hallie wind up attending the same summer camp and are stunned to find out that they're identical twins.
 Before heading back home, the sisters hatch a plan to switch places so they can get their parents back together.
-But unfortunately, there's something standing in their way: their father's new gold-digging girlfriend.
+But unfortunately, something is standing in their way: their father's new gold-digging girlfriend.

 family movies alvin chipmunks